jsubirat/CourseProjectGettingAndCleaningData/CodeBook.md

 * MeantBodyAccMag.mean..
 	Mean value of the mean Euclidean norm of the signals MeantBodyAcc.mean...X/Y/Z
 * MeantBodyAccMag.std..
-	Mean value of the standard deviation on the calculation of the Euclidean norm of the signals MeantBodyAcc.std...X/Y/Z
+	Mean value of the standard deviation on the calculation of the Euclidean norm of the signals MeantBodyAcc.std...X/Y/Z Units: g.
 * MeantGravityAccMag.mean..
 	Mean value of the mean Euclidean norm of the signals MeantGravityAcc.mean...X/Y/Z
 * MeantGravityAccMag.std..
-	Mean value of the standard deviation on the calculation of the Euclidean norm of the signals MeantGravityAcc.std...X/Y/Z
+	Mean value of the standard deviation on the calculation of the Euclidean norm of the signals MeantGravityAcc.std...X/Y/Z  Units: g.
 * MeantBodyAccJerkMag.mean..
 	Mean value of the mean Euclidean norm of the signals MeantBodyAccJerk.mean...X/Y/Z
 * MeantBodyAccJerkMag.std..
-	Mean value of the standard deviation on the calculation of the Euclidean norm of the signals MeantBodyAccJerk.std...X/Y/Z
+	Mean value of the standard deviation on the calculation of the Euclidean norm of the signals MeantBodyAccJerk.std...X/Y/Z  Units: g.

 * MeantBodyGyroMag.mean..
 	Mean value of the mean Euclidean norm of the signals MeantBodyGyro.mean...X/Y/Z
 * MeantBodyGyroMag.std..
-	Mean value of the standard deviation on the calculation of the Euclidean norm of the signals MeantBodyGyro.std...X/Y/Z
+	Mean value of the standard deviation on the calculation of the Euclidean norm of the signals MeantBodyGyro.std...X/Y/Z  Units: rad/s.
 * MeantBodyGyroJerkMag.mean..
 	Mean value of the mean Euclidean norm of the signals MeantBodyGyroJerk.mean...X
 * MeantBodyGyroJerkMag.std..
-	Mean value of the standard deviation on the calculation of the Euclidean norm of the signals MeantBodyGyroJerk.std...X
+	Mean value of the standard deviation on the calculation of the Euclidean norm of the signals MeantBodyGyroJerk.std...X  Units: rad/s.

 * MeanfBodyAcc.mean...X/Y/Z
-	Mean value of the mean Fast Fourier Transform of the signals MeantBodyAcc.mean...X/Y/Z
+	Mean value of the mean Fast Fourier Transform of the signals MeantBodyAcc.mean...X/Y/Z Units: Hz

 * MeanfBodyAcc.std...X/Y/Z
-	Mean value of the standard deviation of the  Fast Fourier Transform of the signals MeantBodyAcc.std...X/Y/Z
+	Mean value of the standard deviation of the  Fast Fourier Transform of the signals MeantBodyAcc.std...X/Y/Z Units: Hz

 * MeanfBodyAcc.meanFreq...X/Y/Z
-	Mean value of the mean frequency for MeanfBodyAcc
+	Mean value of the mean frequency for MeanfBodyAcc Units: Hz

 * MeanfBodyAccJerk.mean...X/Y/Z
-	Mean value of the mean Fast Fourier Transform of the signals MeantBodyAccJerk.mean...X/Y/Z
+	Mean value of the mean Fast Fourier Transform of the signals MeantBodyAccJerk.mean...X/Y/Z  Units: Hz

 * MeanfBodyAccJerk.std...X/Y/Z
-	Mean value of the standard deviation of the  Fast Fourier Transform of the signals MeanfBodyAccJerk.std...X/Y/Z
+	Mean value of the standard deviation of the  Fast Fourier Transform of the signals MeanfBodyAccJerk.std...X/Y/Z  Units: Hz

 * MeanfBodyAccJerk.meanFreq...X/Y/Z
-	Mean value of the mean frequency for MeanfBodyAccJerk
+	Mean value of the mean frequency for MeanfBodyAccJerk Units: Hz

 * MeanfBodyGyro.mean...X/Y/Z
-	Mean value of the mean Fast Fourier Transform of the signals MeantBodyGyro.mean...X/Y/Z
+	Mean value of the mean Fast Fourier Transform of the signals MeantBodyGyro.mean...X/Y/Z  Units: Hz

 * MeanfBodyGyro.std...X/Y/Z
-	Mean value of the standard deviation of the  Fast Fourier Transform of the signals MeantBodyGyro.std...X/Y/Z
+	Mean value of the standard deviation of the  Fast Fourier Transform of the signals MeantBodyGyro.std...X/Y/Z  Units: Hz

 * MeanfBodyGyro.meanFreq...X/Y/Z
-	Mean value of the mean frequency for MeanfBodyGyro
+	Mean value of the mean frequency for MeanfBodyGyro Units: Hz

 * MeanfBodyAccMag.mean..
 	Mean value of the mean Fast Fourier Transform of the signals MeantBodyAccMag.mean..
+Units: Hz
 * MeanfBodyAccMag.std..
 	Mean value of the standard deviation of the  Fast Fourier Transform of the signals MeantBodyAccMag.std..
+Units: Hz
 * MeanfBodyAccMag.meanFreq..
-	Mean value of the mean frequency for MeanfBodyAccMag
+	Mean value of the mean frequency for MeanfBodyAccMag Units: Hz
 * MeanfBodyBodyAccJerkMag.mean..
-	Mean value of the mean Euclidean norm of the signals MeantBodyAcc.mean...X/Y/Z MeanfBodyBodyAccJerkMag.std..
+	Mean value of the mean Euclidean norm of the signals MeantBodyAcc.mean...X/Y/Z 	 Units: Hz
+* MeanfBodyBodyAccJerkMag.std..
+	Mean value of the standard devuation Euclidean norm of the signals MeanfBodyBodyAccJerk.std..X/Y/Z Units: Hz

-MeanfBodyBodyAccJerkMag.meanFreq..
+* MeanfBodyBodyAccJerkMag.meanFreq..
+	Mean value of the mean Euclidean norm of the signals MeanfBodyBodyAccJerkMag.meanFreq..X/Y/Z  Units: Hz
 * MeanfBodyBodyGyroMag.mean..
-	Mean value of the mean Euclidean norm of the signals MeanfBodyBodyGyro.mean..X/Y/Z MeanfBodyBodyGyroMag.std..
+	Mean value of the mean Euclidean norm of the signals MeanfBodyBodyGyro.mean..X/Y/Z  Units: Hz
+* MeanfBodyBodyGyroMag.std..
+	Mean value of the standard devuation Euclidean norm of the signals MeanfBodyBodyGyro.std..X/Y/Z  Units: Hz

-MeanfBodyBodyGyroMag.meanFreq..
+* MeanfBodyBodyGyroMag.meanFreq..
+	Mean value of the mean frequency for MeanfBodyBodyGyroMag Units: Hz
 * MeanfBodyBodyGyroJerkMag.mean..
 	Mean value of the mean Euclidean norm of the signals MeanfBodyBodyGyroJerk.mean..
+X/Y/Z  Units: Hz
-X/Y/Z MeanfBodyBodyGyroJerkMag.std..
+* MeanfBodyBodyGyroJerkMag.std..
+	Mean value of the standard devuation Euclidean norm of the signals MeanfBodyBodyGyroJerk.std..X/Y/Z  Units: Hz

-MeanfBodyBodyGyroJerkMag.meanFreq..
+* MeanfBodyBodyGyroJerkMag.meanFreq..
+	Mean value of the mean frequency for MeanfBodyBodyGyroJerkMag Units: Hz

-Subject
+* Subject
 	Subject carrying out the activity.
-Range: [1, 30] Activity
+Range: [1, 30]
+* Activity
 	Activity labels indicating the nature of the activity: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING